-In 1974-75 the Commission generated in its thermal and hydro-electric power stations or purchased 17,033 GWh.
-The total installed generating plant capacity at 30 June 1975 was 4,395 MW.
+In 1975-76 the Commission generated in its thermal and hydro-electric power stations, or purchased, 18,900 GWh.
+The total installed generating plant capacity at 30 June 1976 was 4,745 MW, inclusive of the capacity both within the State and available to Victoria from New South Wales.

 The power stations are interconnected and feed electricity into a common pool for general supply.
-The major generating plant in the interconnected system is the 1,600 MW Hazelwood base load, brown coal fuelled, power station near Morwell in the La Trobe Valley, which alone generates over 50 per cent of Victoria's electricity.
+The major generating plant in the interconnected system is the 1,600 MW Hazelwood base load, brown-coal-fuelled power station near Morwell in the La Trobe Valley, which alone generates over 50 per cent of Victoria's electricity.
 Other brown coal power stations in the interconnected system comprise the established base load stations at Morwell and Yallourn and the partially completed Yallourn 'W' station.
-Peak load steam stations are located in Melbourne (Newport, Richmond and Spencer Street).
-Hydro-electric stations are located at Kiewa, at Eildon, on the Rubicon and Royston Rivers near Eildon and at Cairn Curran.
-All generators for public supply within Victoria are owned by the Commission except Spencer Street Power Station, which remains the property of the Melbourne City Council, although operated as a unit of the interconnected system.
+Peak load steam stations are located in Melbourne (Newport, Richmond and

-QUEENSLAND 981
+QUEENSLAND